joejenett/i.webthings/_posts/2021-11-04-a-viable-alternative-to-chrome.md

 slug: a-viable-alternative-to-chrome
 ---
 <p>In reply to <a href="https://www.unseensounds.com/notes/2021/11/03/firefox-pocket.html" title="">Poorchop</a>:</p>
 <p>You may want to give <a href="https://vivaldi.com/" title="">Vivaldi</a> a try.
-I use whenever I need a Chrome-compatible browser to view certain sites or check out Chrome plugins.
+I use it whenever I need a Chrome-compatible browser to view certain sites or check out Chrome plugins.
 I stay away from anything connected to Google, thank you.